top of page

 An editor can:

-• Catch embarrassing typos before they make it into print or the web.
-Was it attach or attack you meant to say?
+Catch embarrassing typos before they make it into print or the web.

-• Check for consistency so you won’t confuse your readers.
-Is the character's name, Clark E. Smith or Clarke Smythe?
+• Check for consistency and clarity so you won’t confuse your readers with ill-defined terms or inconsistent spelling.

-• Point out problematic usage, especially when talking about gender, race, ability, and accessibility.
+• Point out problematic usage, especially when talking about gender, race, and ability/disability.

 • Make you sound polished and professional!